ST. CROIX INSIGHTS

 BY BRETT ANDERSON/ST.CROIX ADVISORS, LLC

 A fiduciary has a higher standard to meet.
 It’s an ongoing standard.
-You have investment A and they need to make sure it meets that higher standard on an ongoing basis.
-It just doesn’t stop after the “point of sale.”
+They have to ensure that your investments are hitting certain targets on a regular basis.
+It just doesn’t stop after the service is sold.

-Plus, they put it in writing.
-They outline how they work, their processes and how they get compensated.
-I’d only work with someone who is a fiduciary.
-I want to know someone has my back and must live up to a higher standard.
+Also, fiduciaries document everything.
+For instance, they outline how they work, their processes, and how they get compensated.
+Realistically, Besides, I’d only work with someone who is a fiduciary.
+Most of all, I want to know someone has my back and is held to a high standard.

 Sign up for our eNewsletter blog that includes timely financial matters, news, and planning strategies that you can implement today.